 Figure 1.
-Left: Invariant $p_T$ spectra of identified particles at different rapidities in p+p collisions at $\sqrt{s} = 200 \ GeV$ .
+Left: Invariant p_T spectra of identified particles at different rapidities in p+p collisions at $\sqrt{s} = 200$ GeV.
 Here, only the spectra of positive particles are shown.
-From up to down, rapidity y centers vary from 0 to 3.5, and spectra are scaled by certain factors for clarity.
+Different rapidity bins, from 0 to 3.5, spectra are scaled for clarity.

 BRAHMS uses the Time-of-Flight (TOF) technique in mid-rapidity spectrometer (MRS) and Forward Spectrometer (FS), and a Ring Imaging Čerenkov (RICH) detector at the back of the FS for the identification of particles with high momentum.
 In this analysis, pions and kaons are separated up to 1.8 GeV/c in momentum by the TOF in the MRS, and the separation of pions and kaons in the FS has been extended up to 25-30 GeV/c by RICH.
-Details on the BRAHMS detector system can be found in [6].
+Details on the BRAHMS detector system can be found in [7, ?].

 In order to obtain a wider rapidity and transverse momentum coverage in the spectra, settings at different magnetic fields in both MRS and FS spectrometers are combined.
-In this analysis, each setting has been corrected for the spectrometer acceptance, tracking and PID efficiencies, in-flight decay and multiple scattering.
+In this analysis, each setting has been corrected for the spectrometer acceptance, tracking and PID efficiencies, in-flight decay, absorption and multiple scattering.
+A decay and feed-down correction for protons has not been implemented.
 After each setting is corrected, all settings are combined and normalized by the number of events.
 The resulting invariant spectra in p+p collisions at both mid-rapidity and forward rapidity are shown in Figure 1.
-The spectra have been scaled by different constant factor for comparison.
-The invariant transverse momentum spectra in d+Au collisions at different centralities have been shown in [7].
-The nuclear modification factor of identified particles at the most forward rapidity y = 3.0 for the minimum bias d+Au collisions was constructed using $N{coll} = 7.2$ .
-(See Figure 2.)
-It provides us a good probe to study partons at smaller x scales.
-The suppression for $\pi^+$ was seen, it saturates at $\sim 0.65$ at higher $p_T$ , which confirms the suppression of negative hadrons at forward rapidity [2].
-The suppression of $\pi^+$ is even lower than that for negative hadrons $h^-$ , in which negative pions are the main source.
-The excess of $\pi^-$ s over $\pi^+$ s could be due to the isospin effect in p+p collisions.
-For protons, no suppression is seen, on the contrary, there is an enhancement at $p_T \sim 3.0 \ GeV/c$ .
+The invariant transverse momentum spectra in d+Au collisions at different centralities have been shown in [9].

-Figure 2. $R{d+Au}$ of identified $\pi^+$ , $K^+$ and protons at forward rapidity y = 3.0 in minimum bias d+Au collisions, where $N{coll} = 7.2$ .
-A 8% systematic error is included.
+Figure 2.
+R{d+Au} of identified π^+ , K^+ and protons at forward rapidity y = 3.0 in minimum bias d+Au collisions, where $N{coll} = 7.2$.
+A 8% systematic error is included in the total error.